 Once the Income Calculation Workbook has been completed and the household appears income-eligible, the Workbook should be saved in .xls format.
 The Household Summary tab should be printed.
 The homebuyer/co-buyer and other income earning adult household members should sign and date the form certifying the income information provided is true, accurate, and complete.

 The member will then scan the signed Household Summary and save it as a .pdf document.
-Scan Certificates of Zero Income together with the Summary.
 The .pdf document will be uploaded into DP Online or AHP Online for grant reservation or disbursement.